MaibornWolff/domainchoreograph/README.md

 ## Installation

-1. Add the required dependencies and the repository (mavenCentral is work in progress)
+1. Add the required dependencies and the repository.
 ```groovy
 // build.gradle